mmallicoat/marshallmallicoat.com/content/readings.rst

 What struck me is that, although this sort of damage to the environment is invisible to most people, she literally *feels* it in her body.
 There are real victims of pollution, which I didn't appreciate.
-Also, it ocurred to me that, if we all were similarly sensitive to the environment, maybe we would work harder to keep it clean.
+Also, it occurred to me that, if we all were similarly sensitive to the environment, maybe we would work harder to keep it clean.
 (We surround ourselves with poisons of our own making, such as `xenoestrogens <https://en.wikipedia.org/wiki/Xenoestrogen>`__.)